rubygems/rubygems/bundler/doc/development/DEBUGGING.md

 gem "rack", '=0.9.1'
 ```

-And then you can test in the same way as you did in the previous example when fetching the gem from the RubyGems source.
+Then you can test in the same way as you did in the previous example when fetching the gem from the RubyGems source.